 Good content should be able to stimulate some sort of emotion from the audience.
 Often, to find this content, you may have to spend a lot of time scrolling through feeds.
 But don't fret, many successful Instagram accounts with so-called "original content" actually just repost it from sites like Tumblr and Pinterest.

 - Interact with your Followers:

 Once you’ve worked on what you’re posting each day you should respond to comments.
 People are more likely to keep following someone who they feel they know, even if it's all business for you.
 If there’s a follower who constantly likes or comments, arranging a mutual shoutout is definitely the way to go.
 Keep working the angle of personal interaction for attracting and maintaining followers!

 Hopefully some of these tips will help you grow the amount of likes and followers on your Instagram account exponentially.
 Soon you’ll be busy liking photos, talking with your growing list of followers, and taking more photos for your account.
 Hell, it might even become a full-time job!
-Have fun implementing this Instagram strategy!
+Have fun implementing this Instagram growth hack!

 Published by: Jacky Chou in Blog